 A pioneer of soccer analytics, Chris Anderson is a sought-after football industry advisor.
 A former semi-professional player in his native Germany, Anderson is passionate about using rigorous and appropriate analysis to acquire, manage, and build and sustain clubs in the context of global competition for talent and success.

-Some of his past projects have produced econometric models useful for understanding, predicting, and improving team performance; for others, he has written algorithms for evaluating individual player performance as well as valuing clubs’ player assets.
+Some of his past projects have involved bespoke acquisition due diligence and advice.
+Others have produced econometric models useful for understanding, predicting, and improving team performance; for others, he has written algorithms for evaluating individual player performance as well as valuing clubs’ player assets.
 Chris’ work can be used to build more effective teams while maximizing the impact of club expenditures.

 Before co-founding Anderson Sally, Chris was a professor at Cornell University in Ithaca, New York, a member of the famous Ivy League consortium of universities and one of the world’s leading research institutions, where he taught political economy and political sociology.
 In addition to his duties with Anderson Sally, Chris is currently a Visiting Fellow at the London School of Economics.
 Through his academic research, Anderson has developed a global reputation as an expert on the application of multilevel statistical models to explain how economic and political structures shape citizens’ judgments and voting behaviors.
 This and other work has been recognized by peers, garnering Anderson a variety of scientific awards.

 Anderson has held appointments at a number of elite universities, including Oxford University and Stanford’s Center for Advanced Studies in the Behavioral Sciences.
 He also has taught management strategy at prominent business schools, including Cornell’s Johnson School of Management and Northwestern University’s Kellogg School of Management, and he has extensive management experience in academic settings.